Roof Truss Cost

 Additional Roof Truss Costs

-In addition to the costs listed in the above section, there are specific scenarios where additional costs will be incurred.
+In addition to the costs listed in the above section, there are specific scenarios where additional roof truss costs will be incurred.
 This can include everything from site delivery to roofing materials and consultations with a roofing engineer.

 Roof Covering Materials and Battens

 Depending on your property type and size, roof covering materials such as clay plain tiles can cost around £13,200 for a 55m² roof, with counter battens adding approximately £1,600.
+See our guide to replacing roof tiles for a full breakdown.

 Insulated Ceilings and Roof Features

-If you require an insulated ceiling fixed to trusses, expect an additional £3,600.
 Additional roof features such as closed eaves (fascias, soffits, guttering, wall plates) and gable features (rafters and bargeboards) can add £1,820 and £1,135 respectively.

 Design Consultations and Site Waste Management